reimagined/resolve-cloud-cli/README.md

 yarn resolve-cloud login
 ```

-The CLI manages a refresh token so you stay logged in between queries.
+The CLI manages an authentication session so you stay logged in between queries.

 ## Manage Deployments